Xenecraft/xenecraft.github.io/readme.md

 Changelog
 -----
+### 2020.03.09
+* Added a landing area with CTA for new players to do
+* Added an updated joining guide
+* Archives area for really old pages (note to future me: change a thing in the config.yml and create associated directory to recognize it)
+* Some responsiveness redesign (especially on mobile)

 ### 2020.02.20
 * Much better font face for proper seeming website
 * Moved some content upwards to fill space better